redox-os/website/content/news/this-month-250630.md

 - (build-system) Wildan Mubarok improved the support for ARM64 host systems
 - (build-system) Wildan Mubarok updated the GitLab CI to Ubuntu 24.04 to fix the Redox toolchain
 - (build-system) auronandace added spaces in the Podman and Native build bootstrap scripts for consistant formatting
-- (build-system) Petr Hrdina implemented support for multiple items on recipe target commands (`make r.recipe1,recipe2`) and fixed the high slowness of the `scripts/category.sh` script in the Podman Build
+- (build-system) Petr Hrdina implemented support for multiple items on recipe target commands (`make r.recipe1,recipe2`) and fixed the slowness of the `scripts/category.sh` script in the Podman Build

 ## Documentation Improvements